Skip advert

 As with the Hyundai Ioniq 5, the EV6 is a surprisingly big car in the metal.
 At 4,680mm long, 1,550mm tall and 1,880mm wide, the EV6 is 31mm longer than a Skoda Enyaq, although the width is virtually identical.
 It’s also 66mm lower than the Enyaq, which helps give the Kia its sporty, dynamic look.
 The 2,900mm wheelbase is actually longer than the Audi A8, meaning there’s plenty of room inside.

-There’s no shortage of space up front in the EV6, so the driver and front passenger should have no issue getting comfortable.
+Both a six-foot driver and front passenger should have no issue getting comfortable in the front of an EV6.
 While the Ioniq 5 chooses to emphasise the amount of space it offers, the EV6 separates the driver and front passenger with a centre console, but it’s not so wide that you’ll be clanging your knee into it all the time or tall enough to make you feel entombed within the cabin.
-You won’t sit as low as you do in some electric saloons, like a Tesla Model 3, for instance, but the driving position feels quite low slung, and gives the EV6 a sportier feel than the Ioniq 5’s.
+You won’t sit as low as you do in some electric saloons, like a Tesla Model 3, for instance, but the driving position seems more enclosed because of its steeply raked windscreen and high centre console, giving the EV6 a sportier feel than the Ioniq 5.

 Advertisement - Article continues below